Trivaris/Trivnix/README.md

 ## Trivnix

+> IMPORTANT: This is a WIP and changes are made every day!
+> You are welcome to try it out and I will provide assistance to the best of my abilities, however I cannot guarantee that everything will go smoothly!

 Flake-based NixOS and Home Manager modules powering my machines.
 This repo provides common modules, overlays, and utilities that work together with:

 - `trivnixLib` – helper library (functions like `resolveDir`, `mkNixOS`, `mkHomeManager`)